 Behind you, Patrick roared.

-Fuck, Patrick panicked.
+Fuck, Patrick said.

 Puny flesh-things!
 The Celestial Dragon raged.
-Eat, it whispered to Erik as it attempted to advance his transformation by a stage, trying to make him accept his true heritage.
+Eat, it whispered to Erik, and it attempted to advance his transformation by a stage, trying to make him accept his true heritage.
 The whispers came with a flash of images.
 Mountains of erotic flesh, giving birth to rivers of gore.
 Human bodies piled like so much meat, twitching in the morning breeze.
 A feast of death fit for a god.

 Time crawled forward, and Erik’s body twisted, leaving the blades of grass behind to once again gaze back up at the sky.
 Pleasure seeped up his elbows from the tendrils devouring the dire wolves from within.
 His stomach groaned.
 It felt like a gaping hole ready to swallow the world.
 Mother.
 It was all he could do not to allow the Celestial Dragon to seize full control.
 I’m—

-Erik raised a hand and winced when tendrils joined to form a wolf paw.
+Erik raised a hand and winced when some tendrils joined to form a wolf paw.
 His chest hurt.
 Two hearts pounded in his chest; each beat a hammer slamming on the inside of his ribs, brought on by his assimilation of the dire wolves.

 No, Erik thought, watching the forming wolf paw.
 As if heeding Erik’s mental command the tendrils stopped, first separating, and then merging to create a human hand, Erik’s hand.
 He rolled to his feet, his frame still oozing with strange red flesh.
-Bit by bit he forced it to stillness and looked around him.
+Bit by bit, he forced it to stillness and looked around him.

 Bright with daylight, the grass parted in front of him.
-The big, grizzled dire wolf, he now knew as Terror, dashed towards him, moving at a snail’s pace.
+The big, grizzled dire wolf, he now knew as Terror, dashed toward him, moving at a snail’s pace.
 Once fierce and terrifying wolfish features seemed serene and majestic.
 In another life, Erik had copulated and hunted with Terror.
 The massive beast was his friend, lover, and father.

 Erik gave himself a mental shake and struck out with a fist.
 He was death, swifter on two legs than Terror was on four.
 He guessed it had something to do with the two hearts that even now pumped in his chest.
 Before, moving at such speeds was like trying to walk upstream, but now the air melted before him.

 A human fist met a dire wolf skull and won.
-Powerfully built bones that two men would have trouble breaking with swords gave way beneath Erik’s hand.
+Powerfully-built bones that two men would have trouble breaking with swords gave way beneath Erik’s hand.
 Terror tumbled back, brain leaking out of the gaping hole in his face.

-Gray matter and skull fragments sped through the air then suddenly slowed as Erik pushed himself even faster, testing his new limits by jerking back his injured hand.
+Gray matter and skull fragments sped through the air then slowed as Erik pushed himself even faster, testing his new limits by jerking back his injured hand.
 The blow had left it a ruined mess of reassembling flesh and bones.
 Small bursts of agony flowed up from the wound.

 The three remaining dire wolves watched him without expression.
 He wondered if they could perceive anything more than a blur.
 His green eyes took them all in, examining the blood dripping down Snow’s pure, white fur, weighing every drop of crimson that spilled from Fang’s ruptured eye, measuring the steps it would take to reach April Rain.
 Ten.

 Fearing a repeat of last time, he reached out only in one direction, away from the twisted forest.
-He ensnared the fiery lights with his expanding consciousness, entrapping more and more prana until he stuck the limit of his range and what felt like molten rock seared his brain.
+He ensnared the fiery lights with his expanding consciousness, entrapping more and more prana until he struck the limit of his range and what felt like molten rock seared his brain.